Last updated on August 9th, 2022 at 04:58 am

 Get a Detector

 If you want to invest a little in your endeavor, you can purchase a metal detector designed to find gold.
-This gold mining equipment can cut down on the time spend hunting, but a mid-level detector can cost about $600.
+This gold mining equipment can cut down on the time spend hunting, but a mid-level detector can cost anywhere from $100-$300.

 Know the Rules

 When considering getting involved in gold prospecting and mining, make sure you learn and follow the rules.
 There are certain places where prospecting is legal and others where it is not.
 Many prospecting clubs exist and joining one can help ensure you are following rules.

 For examples, most sites require that you refill any holes you have dug, and that you do not destroy local plant life.
 Learn the rules before you head out with your gold mining equipment.

 Gold Mining Equipment

 Once you’ve finished prospecting and have a location where you know there is gold, you will need gold mining equipment.
 What you use will depend on the size of your operation.
 If you are working in the gold industry, you will have industrial gold mining equipment.